laughingsquid/wordpress-ls/wp-content/plugins/akismet/readme.txt

 == Changelog ==

+= 3.1.8 =

+* Fixed a bug preventing Akismet from being used with some plugins that rewrite admin URLs.

 = 3.1.7 =
+*Release Date - 4 January 2016*

 * Added documentation for the 'akismet_comment_nonce' filter.
 * The post-install activation button is now accessible to screen readers and keyboard-only users.